Woodpecker: Drumming

 Drumming is a form of nonvocal communication used by most species of woodpeckers, and involves the bill being repeatedly struck on a hard surface with great rapidity.
 After a pause, the drum roll is repeated, with each species having a pattern that is unique in the number of beats in the roll, the length of the roll, the length of the gap between rolls, and the cadence.
 The drumming is mainly a territorial call, equivalent to the song of a passerine.
 Woodpeckers choose a surface that resonates, such as a hollow tree, and may use man-made structures such as gutters and downpipes.
 Drumming serves for the mutual recognition of conspecifics and plays a part in courtship rituals.
-Individual birds are thought to be able to distinguish the drumming of their mates and those of their neighbours.
+Individual birds are thought to be able to distinguish the drumming of their mates and those of their neighbors.
+Drumming can be reliably used to distinguish between multiple species in a region, even if those species are phenotypically similar.
+Cadence (or the mean number of drum beats per second) is heavily conserved within species.
+Comparative analyses within species between distant geographic populations have shown that cadence is heavily conserved across species' respective ranges, indicating that there likely are not 'dialects' as seen in passerine song.
 Drumming in woodpeckers is controlled by a set of nuclei in the forebrain that closely resemble the brain regions that underlie song learning and production in many songbirds.
+A 2023 study revealed a strong association between extractive foraging and relative brain size across the Family Picidae, indicating that a larger brain does not necessarily result in more powerful drumming abilities, but is implicated in foraging behaviors, as the act of sensing and retrieving wood-boring larvae from woody substrates likely requires an increase in sensory and motor control capabilities.